iotcwpm/MSE-Training/S1-IntroMSE/P1-IntroductionToMSE/IntroToMSE.md

 - Choosing scenarios, test cases
 - Not all possible scenarios covered

-Prediction is very difficult, specially if it is about the future

--- Niels Bohr

 # Risk

-Probability of some undesired event happening
+- Probability of some undesirable event happening
 - Farmer: sell your crop or sell later at (possibly) higher price?
 - Investment: Keep shares while they rise or sell before they fall?